gpedic/ex_q/README.md

 ## Error handling

-One of the major benefits of using Q is that it provides a complete context even in case of errors - you know exactly what step failed and have access to all previous results
+One of the major benefits of using Q is that it provides a complete context even in case of errors - you know not only which step failed but have access to all results leading up to the error.

 ```elixir
 def process_data(data) do